47degrees/sbt-microsites/docs/docs/docs/customize.md

 ## Styles

-`sbt-microsites` `pattern` style is completely based on [Bootstrap](https://getbootstrap.com/), adding some extra styles that make the microsites even more beautiful.
+`sbt-microsites` `pattern` style is completely based on [Bootstrap](https://getbootstrap.com/), adding some extra styles that make the microsites look great.

-That being said, you can personalize your microsite even further by using your own css files.
-In the same manner, as we've just seen for images, all the css files that you place in the directory associated with the `micrositeCssDirectory` setting (`src/main/resources/microsite/css` by default) will be copied to the generated microsite.
+That being said, you can personalize your microsite even further by using your own CSS files.
+In the same manner as we've just seen for images, all the css files that you place in the directory associated with the `micrositeCssDirectory` setting (`src/main/resources/microsite/css` by default) will be copied to the generated microsite.
 Therefore, you can add new styles, or even override existing ones.

+You can even use Sass/SCSS directly.
+For that, following [Jekyll Sass/SCSS support](https://jekyllrb.com/docs/assets/#sassscss), set all your partials in your _sass_ directory, which will be the one specified through the `micrositeSassDirectory` setting (`src/main/resources/microsite/sass` by default).
+Then, place your main SCSS files in the `micrositeCssDirectory` (`src/main/resources/microsite/css` by default).
+These main SCSS files need to include a dummy Front Matter section on them for Jekyll to read them properly (basically, any text enclosed by `---` will be valid).

+The files, CSS, or SCSS, will be processed and included in the layouts automatically.

 ## Colors